CadeArch/WhatIf_App/README.md

-set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE mix up everyones Then sentence so they dont have their own then - DONE add dropdown to read sentence frag if they are account play
+set up onlistchanged callback in collecting thens fragment to show who has submitted there answer - DONE set up to move to readSentance frag once everyones thens are in. - DONE mix up everyones Then sentence so they dont have their own then - DONE add dropdown to read sentence frag if they are account play - DONE

-  after they hit next from read sentance have them vote on best sentance (if all users are account play). then they can return to first frag or play again. - In progress

-  create leaderboards fragment and buttons to link to current frags - create unlockables class that will be part of user players stored in FB - DONE create ways to unlock each unlockable voice and implement write string mutators to change text based on different voices
+  after they hit next from read sentance have them vote on best sentance (if all users are account play). - DONE compare with what is on the leaderboards and if the new sentence wins push it to the leaderboards and remove the old one - DONE create unlockables class that will be part of user players stored in FB - DONE write string mutators to change text based on different voices - Partly DONE End frag can return to first frag or play again. - In progress create leaderboards fragment and buttons to link to current frags - create ways to unlock each unlockable voice and implement -

 ## questions